 Students should avoid making prior travel, employment, or other commitments for in-term exams and final exams.
-If a student is unable to write an exam through no fault of their own for medical or other valid reasons, they should refer to the College of Medicine Deferred Exam policy and procedure.
+If a student is unable to write an exam for medical or other valid reasons, they should refer to the College of Medicine Deferred Exam policy and procedure.